mstatt/tr-102/README.md

 # Run
 ************************************************

---Open the index.html file in the dev directory.
+--Open the dev-main.js file in the dev directory.
+(It is as you coded it)
---Notice the comments and empty lines

 --Open the package.json file in the dev directory.
 --Notice the version #